- I tripped over a loose kerbstone, who can I speak to about this?

 If the work has been carried out by someone else, such as a utility company or a housing contractor, please contact them directly.

 The pavement is narrow due to overgrown nettles and brambles.
 Is it possible for you to clear this please?

-You can report overgrown vegetation (nettles, brambles, bushes, trees) to us using our online form.
+You can report overgrown vegetation (nettles, brambles, bushes, trees) to us.

 If the overgrowth is coming from private property, we will ask the owner to cut it back.

 The pavement is narrow due to lots of growth at the base of trees.
 Who do I ask to cut this back?